-VISION 2050 recommends that Commission staff work with State and local governments to document existing and planned arterial street and highway system traffic signals and traffic signal systems, and develop recommendations (including prioritization) for improvement and expansion of coordinated signal systems.
-It also recommends the preparation and implementation of coordinated traffic signal plans along all surface arterial street and highway routes in the Region that have traffic signals located at one-half mile or less spacing.
-This measure also recommends that agencies coordinate their efforts so that motorists do not experience unnecessary stops or delays due to changes in individual traffic signal jurisdiction authority.
+VISION 2050 recommends that Commission staff work with State and local governments to document existing and planned arterial street and highway system traffic signals and traffic signal systems and develop recommendations (including prioritization) for improving and expanding coordinated signal systems.
+It also recommends preparing and implementing coordinated traffic signal plans along all surface arterial street and highway routes in the Region that have traffic signals located at one-half mile or less spacing.
+In addition, this measure recommends that agencies coordinate their efforts so that motorists do not experience unnecessary stops or delays due to changes in individual traffic signal jurisdiction authority.
 The recommended corridor and intersection plans would serve as a basis for prioritizing the corridor and intersection projects included in subsequent updates to the RTOP.
-Completed in 2012, the RTOP is a five-year program identifying candidate corridor and intersection TSM projects prioritized for implementation and funding, particularly with respect to FHWA CMAQ Program funding.
-VISION 2050 recommends that Commission staff work with State, county, and municipal governments to review and update the RTOP every four years, with the next update to occur in 2017 following adoption of VISION 2050.
+First completed in 2012, the RTOP is a five-year program identifying candidate corridor and intersection TSM projects prioritized for implementation and funding, particularly with respect to FHWA CMAQ Program funding.
+VISION 2050 recommends that Commission staff work with State, county, and municipal governments to review and update the RTOP every four years.